WebberZone/knowledgebase/readme.txt

 WebberZone Knowledge Base comes inbuilt with a set of custom templates to display archives of the articles, category archives as well as search results.
 You can easily override any of these templates by creating your own template in your theme's folder or in `wp-content/knowledgebase/templates`

-1. Article view: single-wz_knowledgebase.php
+1. Article view: single-wz_knowledgebase.php or single-wz_knowledgebase.html
-2. Articles archive: archive-wz_knowledgebase.php
+2. Articles archive: archive-wz_knowledgebase.php or archive-wz_knowledgebase.html
-3. Category archive: taxonomy-wzkb_category.php
+3. Category archive: taxonomy-wzkb_category.php or taxonomy-wzkb_category.html
-4. Search results: search-wz_knowledgebase.php
+4. Search results: wzkb-search.php or wzkb-search.html

 = How do I sort the posts or sections? =